-Individuals that self harm will often do so because life feels unbearable.
+Individuals that self harm will often do so because life feels unbearable and may benefit from an assessment by one of our experienced psychiatrists at our Harley Street, London Clinic.
 A specific event may have occurred and the resulting emotions feel too much to handle.
 Or there may be an on-going sense of suffering and overwhelm.
 Feeling stuck with intense and unbearable feelings means that self-harming might seem like an escape route to getting some temporary relief.
 In the act of self-harming there can be a sense of regaining control of at least one aspect of oneself, which offsets other feelings that feel scarily out of control.
 Self-harming also leads to physical pain which, albeit hurtful takes the focus away from emotional pain that is overwhelming.
 Self-harming can also be practiced as an act of self-punishment for example when feeling guilty.
 Behaviours that are less easily identified as self-harm include binge drinking, unsafe sex, reckless drug taking, or starving oneself to death.
 Sometimes an individual will harm in more than one way, for example cutting him or herself to relieve feelings of guilt after drug taking.

-Self -harm can become an addictive behaviour, especially if it is associated with reliable if momentary relief.
+Self-harm can become an addictive behaviour, especially if it is associated with reliable if momentary relief.
 Due to the concern of judgements from others, the individual may become secretive about self-harming.
-They may feel that they cannot talk to anyone about self-harming for fear that they will be judged.
+They may feel that they cannot talk to a psychiatrist or any friends/family about self-harming for fear that they will be judged.
 There can be a stigma around self-harm due to others feeling confused or frightened by the behaviour.
 As a result a self-harmer might become more and more secretive and isolated.
 This in turns leads to further episodes of feeling bad and consequently self-harming.

 Self-harm is more common in teenagers, with 1 in 10 young people self-harming at some point.
 It is also more prevalent in women, prisoners, asylum seekers, members of the Armed Forces, gay, lesbian, bisexual and transgender people, and those who have experienced physical, emotional or sexual abuse during childhood.
 However according to the Mental Health Foundation, 400 adults in every 100,000 harm themselves in the UK.